Normal approximation of Kabanov-Skorohod integrals on Poisson spaces: Main results

 and

 see e.g.\ \cite[Corollary~3.4]{PSTU10} and \cite[Example~1.3]{las:pec:sch16}. \end{remark}

+\begin{remark} The paper \cite{Torrisi17} studies normal and Poisson approximation of innovations of general point processes with Papangelou conditional intensities, which include KS-integrals on the Poisson space.
+More precisely, Theorem~3.1 and Corollary~3.2 in \cite{Torrisi17} (with $\pi=1$ there) provide bounds on the Wasserstein distance between a KS-integral and a standard normal random variable.
+In contrast to our main results, the bound in Theorem~3.1 from \cite{Torrisi17} contains still KS-integrals as integration by parts is employed only once.
+Proceeding there with further integrations by parts might be challenging since one of the KS-integrals is within an absolute value.
+The bound on the Wasserstein distance presented in Theorem~3.1 is evaluated in Corollary~3.2, but the resulting bound might not always behave as desired for a limit theorem.
+The first term on the right-hand side can be bounded from below by

+which does not become small if the KS-integral has variance one and the second term in \eqref{evariance} has a non-vanishing contribution (see Example~6.5 for such a situation).
+The third term contains only a product of two factors, which could be not sufficient if one rescales by the standard deviation of the KS-integral (see e.g.\ the situation discussed in Remarks \ref{rpredict} and \ref{rpredict3} under the additional assumptions that $u$ is constant and $\varphi$ is translation invariant in its first argument). \end{remark}

-\begin{remark} In view of the works \cite{PZ,SY}, we expect that our results can be extended to the multivariate normal approximation of vectors of Skorohod integrals for distances based on smooth test functions and for the so-called $d_{\mathrm{convex}}$-distance under suitable assumptions. \end{remark}
+\begin{remark} In view of the works \cite{PZ,SY}, we expect that our results can be extended to the multivariate normal approximation of vectors of KS-integrals for distances based on smooth test functions and for the so-called $d_{\mathrm{convex}}$-distance under suitable assumptions. \end{remark}